 Symbols Used in Pointer

-There are commonly two symbols used in C++ pointers.
+There are typically two symbols that are commonly utilized in C++ pointers.

 | Symbol | Name | Description |